Exasol R Package

 data("BostonHousing")

-To create a schema in the Exasol database in R, you can use the RODBC package which implements ODBC database connectivity in R.
+Create a new schema and table in the Exasol database to store the test data.
+In this example we use the RODBC package, which implements ODBC database connectivity in R.

 odbcQuery(exaconn,